 Parenting: Handling Toileting Issues Past Potty Training

-So you potty trained your child but perhaps now they are 4, 5, 6 or above and they are still having issues.
-Well you are not alone 1 in 12 children live with a bowel or bladder issue.
-It can be really stressful for many reasons, not least because it adds a lot to your mental load.
+So you potty trained your child but perhaps now they are 3, 4, 5, 6 or above and they are still having issues.
+Well you are not alone.

-Before we dive into this topic, if you haven’t done so already it's of course always worth ruling out medical things by seeing your doctor and or calling the help lines of either/ both of these charities who specialise in bowel and bladder issues as there are so many non obvious reasons for wee and poop issues.
-Its worth checking out the following websites and calling the Eric or Bowel and Bladder Helplines.
+Before we dive into this topic, if you haven’t done so already it's of course worth investigating medical causes by seeing your doctor and or calling the help lines of these charities who specialise in bowel and bladder issues as there are so many non obvious reasons for wee and poop issues such as encopresis and bladder issues.
+It’s worth checking out the following websites and calling the Eric or Bowel and Bladder Helplines.

 https://www.bbuk.org.uk/